mattdesl/minivec/readme.md

 We also include a Pool class for working with reusable objects within GC limits.
 You specify a max number of objects for a Pool, and then use `obtain()` and `free()` to manage your objects.
 After you `free` an object (put it back in the pool), its `reset()` method will be called.

+## TODO:

+- Move docs over from gl-matrix
+- Add licensing information since most of the code belongs to gl-matrix (???)
+- Add docs for Pool use
+- Add matrix classes
+- Test Quaternion + Matrix classes and compare with gl-matrix results